HatiGamedev/SDL-Input/README.md

-Development status: Getting interface done (Do use for prod code with caution - overhauls happen)
+Development status: alpha (sdli::Device breaking overhauls are unlikely to happen.)

 Goals of the library:
 * Easy integration